AntczakEI/stellarliftapp/_posts/2026-03-21-hydration-in-hot-weather-training.md

 ## Sources and further reading

-The recommendations in this guide were checked against sports-medicine consensus statements, hydration guidelines and current public-health guidance on heat illness.
+The recommendations in this guide are informed by sports-medicine consensus statements, hydration guidelines and current public-health guidance on heat illness.

 * Racinais S et al. **IOC Consensus Statement on Recommendations and Regulations for Sport Events in the Heat.** British Journal of Sports Medicine.
 2023;57:8–25.
 DOI: 10.1136/bjsports-2022-105942.